dominikduennebacke/autofocus.duennebacke.com/_posts/2022-10-10-dynamic-active-directory-groups.md

 published: true
 ---

-One of my favorite features in Azure AD is the dynamic group features.
+One of my favorite features in Azure AD is dynamic groups.
 You can simply manage users of a group by defining a filter rule.
-Since many organizations still use Active Directory as their source of truth for users wouldn't it be great to have the same functionality there?
+Since many organizations still use Active Directory to authenticate applications wouldn't it be great to have the same functionality there?
 I got you covered.

 ## Azure AD
 For quite some time now Azure AD offers [dynamic groups](https://learn.microsoft.com/en-us/azure/active-directory/enterprise-users/groups-dynamic-membership).
 This means membership of a user in a group is determined by a defined filter rule based on the users attributes.
 Let's look at a few example: